2001sukh/NIC-LABCQ3/README.md

 - Code should be divided into small parts, visible and apparent.
 - Code operation should be understandable.
 - Try to write down robust code
-- Tested the code should be testable
+- The code should be testable
 - Code is well-documented through comments and commits.
 - Well formatted:
   - White spacing